Florence Pugh

 Childhood and Family

-Born in Oxford on January 3rd, 1996, Florence's father Clinton is a prosperous restaurateur, whose business began with a small café, while her mother Deborah is a former professional ballerina, now imparting choreography lessons.
+Born in Oxford on January 3rd, 1996, Florence's father Clinton is a successful restaurateur who started with a small café, while her mother Deborah is a former professional ballerina, who now teaches choreography.

 Florence Pugh with her mother